oculus-samples/Unreal-HandGameplay/CONTRIBUTING.md

 Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 In those cases, please go through the process outlined on that page and do not file a public issue.

+## Additional Guidelines for Contributors
+To enhance the contribution process further, we have some additional guidelines for contributors:

+- Testing: We highly encourage you to test your changes thoroughly before submitting a pull request.
+Ensure that your code additions or changes do not introduce new issues and that existing functionality remains intact.

+- Documentation: Clear and well-structured documentation is essential.
+If you make changes to the code or APIs, please update the project's documentation accordingly.
+Well-documented code helps everyone understand and use the project effectively.

+- Communication: Effective communication is key to a successful open-source collaboration.
+If you have questions, suggestions, or need clarification on anything related to the project, feel free to engage with the community through discussions or the project's communication channels.

 ## License
 By contributing, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.